jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 very small and not conducive to easy resoldering.

-Below is an example demonstrating the PulseSensor with wires properly threaded through the rectangular slot in the electronic case lid.
+Below is an example demonstrating the PulseSensor with wires properly threaded through the rectangular slot in the electronics case lid.
 Again this photo is for illustrative purpose and we recommend connecting the PulseSensor to the wires after they have already been attached to the MCU.